dh0ck/Headers/README.md

 ## Disclaimer
 As far as I have used and tested this extension, both while developing it and for my personal and professional use, it works as it should, but there may be unexpected cases where it doesn't find some header, doesn't properly find unique endpoints or some other minor issues.
 In any case I don't think you will find many of these outliers, but complicated URLs could cause some problems.
 If you detect any, feel free to let me know (check the How to contribute section further down below).
 Also, I advise that you check manually the results provided by this extension, at least a couple of times to get used to how this extension works, and to make sure that you don't report to your client anything that is not actually there.
 By now I don't check it anymore for my own pentests because I know it works, but use it at your own risk!

+## Requirements
+This extension is written in Python, therefore you will need the Jython .jar file set on your Burp Suite configuration.
+If you don't know how to do that, check my course on Burp Extensions creation (https://medium.com/system-weakness/burp-extensions-creation-1-7ddeb61efb33) or google it, it shouldn't be difficult :)

+Also, one of the main components of this extension requires that you install Python 3 on your system (on most linux distros should be included by default, on Windows use the installer from https://www.python.org/downloads/).
+If everything happens with no problems, this extension should detect your installation of Python and install the docxtpl library, to be able to create the .docx reports.
+In any case, you can install the library yourself with ``pip install docxtpl``.
+If the extension cannot find your Python binary path you can set it manually, read item 5 on the Instructions or, create an Issue if it doesn't work for you.

 ## Instructions
 1- After you have captured some proxy traffic, switch to the Headers tab and click the Update button.
 That will fill the left panel with the headers that appear in the requests from your captured traffic, sorted by alphabetical order.
 If you change to the Response tab, in that same panel, you will see the sorted headers from the captured responses.
 In both cases, under each header you can see the hosts where that header is present.